fireblocks/hbar-fireblocks-sdk/README.md

 //v2.0.0
 ```

-This way, the client will sign the transaction but also perform all needed operations that are non-Fireblocks related.
+This way, the client will sign the transaction and perform all needed operations that are non-Fireblocks related.

 ### Multiple Signers